Engaged and Prosperous Communities

 From the initial stages of exploration to the eventual reclamation and rehabilitation of a mine site, Eldorado relies on the relationships we have with our stakeholders to work toward socially inclusive and sustainable development.

-The communities near our sites experience the most direct social, environmental and economic impacts of our business.
-By maintaining open and transparent communication, providing competitive wages and benefits, prioritizing local procurement, contributing our fair share of taxes and royalties, and investing in community programs and infrastructure, we work hard to support the development goals of our host communities and governments.
+By maintaining open and transparent communication, providing competitive wages and benefits, prioritizing local hiring and procurement, contributing our fair share of taxes and royalties, and investing in community programs and infrastructure, we work hard to support the development goals of our host communities and governments.

-Indigenous peoples, including First Nations peoples in Canada, are often impacted by mining.
-Eldorado has a responsibility to meaningfully consult First Nations communities and provide equitable access to employment, training and educational opportunities.
-Our Human Rights Policy is informed by the United Nations Declaration on the Rights of Indigenous Peoples, and commits Eldorado to “respecting the collective and customary rights, interests, culture and connection to the land of directly affected Indigenous Peoples, if present in the area of influence.
+Our updated Human Rights Policy has been informed by the United Nations Declaration on the Rights of Indigenous Peoples, and commits Eldorado to “respecting the collective and customary rights, interests, culture and connection to the land of directly affected Indigenous peoples, if present in the area of influence.
 We will work to obtain their free, prior and informed consent before proceeding with development and throughout the life of the project.”
+We continue to strengthen our relationships with Indigenous communities near our Lamaque Complex and are committed to the relationships we have built.

-At each of our operating sites, community of interest committees play an important role in providing independent oversight of our activities.
+All of our operating sites regularly meet with Community of Interest Committees (CICs) that we believe play an important role in providing independent feedback on our activities.
 These committees are composed of representative and local stakeholders, including community leaders, youth, Indigenous representatives, government regulators, environmental organizations and technical experts.
-They meet regularly and visit our sites to observe our practices, learn about how we manage our impacts, and share their perspectives on potential improvement opportunities.

 Community Investment

 Our approach to community investment is responsive to local needs, while maintaining the core principles of inclusion and transparency.
 Engaging with local stakeholders to understand our impacts as well as their goals for the sustainable development of their communities is essential to how we identify and implement community investment projects.
+Each site is responsible for its own community investment initiatives, with the exception of the Kassandra Mines, which acts as a singular community investment unit on behalf of Olympias, Skouries and Stratoni.

 Area of Focus | Related SDG | Our Investments |